-Like most of us, I learned to start a crochet circle with a number of chains, often three.
-Then to join them, slip stitch the last chain you made to the first.
+Like most of us, I learned to start a crochet hat with a specific number of chains, usually three to five.
+Then to join them, slip stitch the last chain you made to the starting chain to make a circle.
 Finally, you begin crocheting into the center of the circle you created.

-The magic circle can be used with any stitch.
+You can use the magic circle with any stitch.
 In this tutorial I’ve used it with double crochets.
 To use it with single crochet or half double crochet, just use one chain before you start crocheting them.